 The aim of the Service Complaints (SC) system is to provide Service personnel with a process through which grievances on matters relating to their Service can be addressed.
-On average Air Command receives over 100 formal complaints in any 12 month period which involves a number of Respondents, ranging across all trades, branches and ranks.

-Although not every complaint will have a Respondent, such as those that deal with MOD policy, the Service Complaints Team (SCT) understands and appreciates that being named as a Respondent can be a daunting and challenging time.
-This leaflet will provide a brief overview of what to expect, what key documents you should receive and the timescales parent units and the SCT should be adhering to.
+Although not every complaint will have a Respondent, such as those that deal with MOD policy, the Service Complaints team understands and appreciates that being named as a Respondent can be a daunting and challenging time.
+This leaflet will provide a brief overview of what to expect, what key documents you should receive and the timescales that should be adhered to.
 The SC process should be efficient, effective and fair to both Complainants and Respondents.

-What Can you Expect?
+What can you expect?

 You will be informed once an Annex F is received that you have been named as a Respondent in a SC and the Annex F will be disclosed to you at this point.
 Please be aware that it may have redacted sections which relate to other individuals or information of a personal or sensitive nature.
 You will not be permitted to view these sections.
 In some rare cases you may find that you are named as a Respondent in a SC which has already been underway for some time.
 Please remember that being named as a Respondent gives you the right to see what has been alleged, an opportunity to respond to the evidence, and make any observations on the case file.
 Your response will be seen by the Decision Body (DB)/Appeal Body (AB).

-Assisting Officer (AO)
+Assisting Officer (A0)

-An AO can be a excellent source of support and assistance through what can feel like a stressful and isolating process.
+An AO can be an excellent source of support and assistance through what can feel like a stressful and isolating process.
 Your AO can accompany you to any interviews and help you to prepare any responses to evidence being provided which will be seen by the DB/AB.
 Your AO can also accompany you to an Oral Hearing if one is held.
 You can nominate your own AO, or your unit can assist in sourcing one for you.
-An AO would usually be of at least SNCO rank or equivalent.
+An AO would usally be of at least SNCO rank or equivalent.